 Step Three: Submit for Indexing

 Once step one and step two are done, you can submit the files to search engines using Google Search Console and Bing Webmaster tools.
 You can also add a link to the file at the bottom of the page template, making sure users find it and search engines crawl it.

 Google allows you to list up to 50,000 files in one sitemap.
 You can build your XML sitemap by breaking down its contents.

 Here’s how you should break it down:

 The last step you need to take is to submit your sitemap to search engines like Google and Bing.
-If you don’t have accounts, you can open your account with the help of Google and Bing Webmaster Tool.
-Once your accounts are activated, you will have to verify your website and start following the step-by-step guide of how to submit your sitemap.
+If you don’t have an account, you can open your account with the help of Google and Bing Webmaster Tool.
+Once your accounts are activated, you will have to verify your website and start following the step-by-step guide on how to submit your sitemap.